babab/DisPass/docs/en/using-dispass.rst

 - length (the length of the passphrase)
 - algorithm (the algorithm to use)
-- seqno (sequence number, not used in dispass1 algorithm)
+- sequence number (not used in default algorithm)

 The **labelspec** looks like this::